-Our Water Footprint Calculator provides a snapshot of how a person’s daily activities and routines impact their water use.
-The methodology provides all of the data, sources and calculations behind the questions and average values.
+A water consumption calculator – our Water Footprint Calculator – provides a snapshot of how a person’s daily activities and routines impact their water consumption.
+This methodology provides all of the data, calculations and sources for all of the questions and average values used in the calculator.

-The calculations used in the Water Footprint Calculator are an estimate.
+The Water Footprint Calculator Methodology provides all the calculations, data and sources used in the Water Footprint Calculator.
+The calculations used in the calculator methodology provide an estimate and should be considered as such.
 The value of the Water Footprint Calculator lies in its ability to help users understand how they use water and how they can use less.
-The research behind it points to a lack of consistent, high-quality water use data collected in this country.
+The research behind it points to a lack of consistent, high-quality water use data collected in the United States.
 All results should be viewed in this context.

 The calculations were based on 2016 studies and data sets where possible, to maintain consistency within the data.
-In some cases, data came from studies that evaluated personal water use based on individual behaviors.
+In some cases, data used in the calculator methodology came from studies that evaluated personal water use based on individual behaviors.
 In other cases, national data were used to create statistical averages that allowed for calculation of individual water use.

-Some of these questions do not technically fall within the guidelines for conducting a proper Water Footprint Assessment as formally developed by the Water Footprint Network.
+Some of the questions in the calculator do not technically fall within the guidelines for conducting a proper Water Footprint Assessment as formally developed by the Water Footprint Network.
 Although we try to focus the questions on water consumption, the line between withdrawal and consumption is not always clear for direct use.
 In addition, the pet food question was based solely on withdrawals because no consumption data is available at this time.

 This post that describes the differences between withdrawals and consumption.